 Ipe wood is primarily used for outdoor applications such as decking, furniture, docks, boardwalks, and siding.
 It is also used for indoor applications such as flooring, cabinetry, and furniture.

 Ipe wood is graded according to the U.S. Wood Decking Grading System by the National Hardwood Lumber Association (NHLA).
 It is graded into four categories: select, common, better, and best.
-The higher the grade, the fewer knots and flaws the piece of wood has.
+The higher the grade, the fewer knots and flaws which the piece of wood has.

 Color and Color Variations